Data Collection and FAQs

 Freezing rain is classified as rain in this project.
 We are concerned with the water’s journey through the atmosphere.
 The fact that it is a liquid while in the air is the key information for this project, even though it freezes when it hits the ground.

-For more information, visit this page on freezing rain and sleet.
+For more information, visit this page on freezing rain and sleet

 It’s precipitating very lightly.
 Should I still send an observation?

 Yes, send observations for very light precipitation.
-Even though only a small amount of precipitation is falling, this data helps build the model for whether or not snow or rain will fall in those conditions.
+Even though only a small amount of precipitation is falling, this information helps build the model for whether or not snow or rain will fall in those conditions.

 Why don’t you want observations on the intensity of the precipitation?

 Mountain Rain or Snow doesn’t ask about the intensity of the precipitation because we don’t need to know how hard it is precipitating (or for how long) in order to figure out the point when falling snow turns to rain.
-We simply need to know if the precipitation has reached the ground as solid, liquid, or mixed in order to build a model for the behavior of precipitation in the near-freezing temperature range.
+We simply need to know if the precipitation has reached the ground as solid, liquid, or mixed precipitation in order to build a model for the behavior of precipitation in the near-freezing temperature range.

 Why don’t you have a field for me to enter the temperature?